October 13th, 2018

 This 100th day was a great one!
 The title will make more sense later.
 But first, there were a couple details I left out from yesterday.
 I didn’t describe my encounter with Cornelius.
-If you’ll recall from previous blogs, I have a thing for chickens (and ducks, geese, peacocks, and… lots of birds).
+Readers will recall from previous blogs, I have a thing for catching chickens (and ducks, geese, peacocks, and… lots of birds).
 But especially roosters.

 Well, the Saufleys had a flock and so I asked Donna if I could catch one.
 Her reply was ‘good luck, you’ll have to get past Cornelius first.’
-Ah, I thought, even better is a sassy rooster.
+Ah, I thought, even better that they have a sassy rooster.
 To preface, she did warn me profusely about how mean he was.

 When I saw him, I immediately started having second thoughts.
 He was a big, tough looking rooster with 2 inch spurs.
 I was on his home turf and he felt very protective of his hens.
 Just as predicted, he started coming after me and I had to hold my foot out to check his advances.
 I tried to distract him with one hand while I reached around with the other to grab him, but he was too wise for my tricks.
 A minute into it, I realized it wasn’t worth the battle.
 I began to back away when he made one last attack and this time he managed to make contact on my foot with his spur.
 He punched a hole right through my shoe, sock and into my foot.
 Ouch!

 This is not Cornelius but he was this size and color.
 This was a friendly Kiwi rooster that I caught in New Zealand (who didn’t have spurs).